gardener/machine-controller-manager/docs/proposals/hotupdate-instances.md

 * In GCP provider - `instance.ServiceAccounts` can be updated without the need to roll-over the instance.
 [See](https://cloud.google.com/compute/docs/access/service-accounts)

+## Boundary Condition

+All tags that are added via means other than MachineClass.ProviderSpec should be preserved as-is.
+Only updates done to tags in `MachineClass.ProviderSpec` should be applied to the infra resources (VM/NIC/Disk).

 ## What is available today?

 WorkerPool configuration inside [shootYaml](https://github.com/gardener/gardener/blob/fb29d38e6615ed17d409a8271a285254d9dd00ad/example/90-shoot.yaml#L61-L62) provides a way to set labels.
 As per the [definition](https://gardener.cloud/docs/gardener/api-reference/core/#core.gardener.cloud/v1beta1.Worker) these labels will be applied on `Node` resources.
 Currently these labels are also passed to the VMs as tags.
 There is no distinction made between `Node` labels and `VM` tags.